 Minrose Gwin, of Albuquerque, New Mexico, and Austin, Texas, is the Fiction winner for The Accidentals.
 She is a native of Tupelo.
 One reviewer called The Accidentals “the most powerful and also the most lyrical novel about race, racism, and denial in the American South since To Kill a Mockingbird.”
 Another said that Gwin is “one of this generation’s great novelists.”

-Gwin has been a writer all of her working life, starting out as a newspaper and wire service reporter and worked in Mobile, Atlanta, Nashville, and Knoxville.
+Gwin has been a writer all of her working life, starting out as a newspaper and wire service reporter, and she has worked in Mobile, Atlanta, Nashville, and Knoxville.
 As an undergraduate, she attended Mississippi University for Women and the University of Tennessee.
 Since receiving her PhD at the University of Tennessee, she has taught at universities across the country, most recently the University of North Carolina at Chapel Hill, and led creative writing workshops at the University of New Mexico Writers’ Conference in Taos and Santa Fe.
 Her first novel, The Queen of Palmyra, was chosen a Barnes & Noble “Discover Great New Writers” pick, a finalist for the John Gardner Fiction Book Award, and an IndieBound Notable Book.
 Her second novel, Promise, was shortlisted for the Willie Morris Award in Southern Literature.
 She is coeditor of The Literature of the American South, a Norton anthology.

 I’m honored and moved by this recognition of my novel The Accidentals by the Mississippi Institute of Arts and Letters.
 The great Mississippi writer Eudora Welty has written that location is the “heart’s field” of any story.
 My “heart’s field” has always been Mississippi, and telling some of her stories has been my life’s work, whether in cultural and literary studies, memoir, or fiction.
 So this award has special meaning for me, not only as a fiction writer who is also a Mississippian, but as someone who has both loved and struggled with Mississippi since I came of age.
 She has been a character in all my writings.